-Financial Literacy, Why Is It Important to Musicians & Music Artists?
+Financial Literacy, Why Is It Important to Beat Makers & Music Artists?

 In today’s economy, more than ever, having a grip on financial literacy is essential for everyone.
 For musicians and musical artists, building your empire starts with the financial know-how to make and manage that hard-earned dough.
 If you’re a musician or musical artist breaking into the world of financial literacy and working towards financial independence, you probably have lots of questions.
 Luckily there are plenty of resources from players in the game who have been where you are standing today.
 But, before we break down some different financial literacy strategies, let’s talk about what it means and why it’s crucial for your success as an artist.
 This includes music producers, performers, studio engineers and record labels.

 What is Financial Literacy?
 Financial literacy is understanding and effectively using learned financial skills, including budgeting, investing, and personal financial management.
 Starting this positive relationship with money at a young age means more time to take the journey of learning the changing and evolving ins and outs of finances throughout your life.

 While some are lucky enough to learn about budgeting, investing, and personal finance management at a young age, many have fallen between the cracks.
 Teaching financial literacy within education is extremely important amongst urban youth, who are often under-served and overseen.
 Thankfully, today there is more of a focus on outreach to urban youth than there has ever been before.
 Even though planning for the future doesn’t always seem important when you’re young, it is one of the best tools that can be used to change the course of your destiny.
 Luckily, there is no time like the present to become involved in your financial future, especially as a musician putting art into the world to make bank.
 Financial freedom gives you more time to be creative.